Free Mississippi Rental Lease Agreement Templates (7) | PDF | Word

 Repair and Deduct

-Tenants must issue a written 30-day notice to complete repairs; however, if the landlord refuses;
+Tenants must issue a written 30-day notice to complete repairs; however, they must continue paying rent if the landlord refuses and follow procedure;

 • Tenants may use up to one month’s rent to initiate the repair, then submit the invoices and receipts for reimbursement from landlords